-7 CONTROL AND PRESSURE CHECKS
+7 CONTROL & PRESSURE CHECKS

-7.1 Check control settings.
+7.1 Check Control Settings

-- 7.1.1 If closed, open the isolating valve at the inlet 'T' connector. - 7.1.2 To check the control positions temporarily place the fascia loosely over the engine.
+- 7.1.1 If closed, open the isolating valve at the inlet elbow. - 7.1.2 To check the control positions temporarily place the outer case loosely over the engine.
 Fit the control knob over the gas tap spindle. - 7.1.3 Depress the control knob and turn anticlockwise partially towards the 1/IGN position until some resistance is felt.
 Keep depressed at this position for a few seconds to purge air from the system then, while keeping it depressed, turn fully to the 1/IGN position.
 A spark should be generated at the pilot while turning.
 The spark should ignite the pilot.
 If it does not, keeping the knob depressed, continue to turn the knob anticlockwise.
 A second spark should be generated at the pilot while turning.
-This spark should ignite the pilot. - 7.1.4 When pilot ignition has been achieved, keep the control knob depressed for approximately ten seconds to allow the thermocouple probe to warm up and then release it.
+This spark should ignite the pilot - 7.1.4 When pilot ignition has been achieved, keep the control knob depressed for approximately ten seconds to allow the thermocouple probe to warm up and then release it.
 If the pilot does not remain alight, ensure that the air has been purged, that the pilot orifice is clear and that the thermocouple connections are sound.
-Replace the pilot unit if necessary (See servicing section of this guide). - 7.1.5 Check all the control settings.
+Replace the pilot unit if necessary (see servicing section of this manual).

+7.1.5 Check all the control settings.
 These are: -

+Knob Radiants Condition

+Position

-Control Knob Position Radiants Condition 2 Centre radiants on low.
+2 Centre radiant on low.
 Outer radiants off.

-3 Centre radiants fully on.
+3 Centre radiant fully on.
 Outer radiants off.

-4 Centre radiants fully on.
+4 Centre radiant fully on.
 Outer radiants on low.

 5 All radiants fully on.